Last Modified Date: December 19, 2017

 Background of the program

-program, compiles a count of all fatal work injuries occurring in the U.S. during the calendar year.
+(OSHS) program, compiles a count of all fatal work injuries occurring in the U.S. during the calendar year.

 The CFOI program uses diverse state, federal, and independent data sources to identify, verify, and describe

 fatal work injuries.
 This ensures counts are as complete and accurate as possible.
-For the 2015 data, over 21,400 unique source documents were reviewed as part of the data collection process.
+For the 2016 data, over

+23,300 unique source documents were reviewed as part of the data collection process.
 For technical information

-and definitions for CFOI, please go to the BLS Handbook of Methods on the BLS website at www.bls.gov/opub/hom/pdf/homch9.pdf.
+and definitions for CFOI, please go to the BLS Handbook of Methods on the BLS website at

-counts and incidence rates by industry and also by detailed case circumstances and worker characteristics
+frequency counts and incidence rates by industry and also by detailed case circumstances and worker characteristics

 for nonfatal workplace injuries and illnesses for cases that result in days away from work.
-Incidence rates for 2015
+Incidence rates by

-by

-industry and case type were published in October 2016, and information on 2015 case circumstances and worker characteristics was published
+industry and case type and information on case circumstances and worker characteristics for 2016 were published

-in November 2016.
-For additional data, access the BLS website: www.bls.gov/iif/.
+in November 2017.
+For additional data, access the BLS website: www.bls.gov/iif.

 Identification and verification of work-related fatalities

-In 2015, there were 9 cases included for which work relationship could not be independently verified; however, the
+In 2016, there were 12 fatal work injuries included for which work relationship could not be independently

 Federal/State agency coverage